-a.
-Prevention of Sexual Misconduct; and
+- a.
+Prevention\ of Sexual Misconduct; and - b.

-b.
 Response to disclosures, allegations, reports, and complaints of Sexual Misconduct.

-(This Policy and related Procedures specifically focusses on the response to the risk of sexual misconduct.
-For information about measures related to the prevention of sexual misconduct (and other forms of abuse), see the Diocesan SafeR Church Plan, Part II, Specific Measures in Relation to Sexual Misconduct.)
+(\This Policy and related Procedures specifically focusses on the response to the risk of sexual misconduct, acknowledging though that the Policy and Procedures in and of themselves are intended to prevent Sexual Misconduct.
+For information about further measures related to the prevention of sexual misconduct (and other forms of abuse), see the Diocesan SafeR Church Plan, Part II, Specific Measures in Relation to Sexual Misconduct.)